EHRI/docs/docs/technical/frontend/install.rst

 ======================================

 .. warning::
     This page is outdated.
-For the latest instructions on setting up the EHRI frontend development environment, please see the README.md file in the `EHRI/ehri-       frontend GitHub repository <https://github.com/EHRI/ehri-frontend>`_.
+For the latest instructions on setting up the EHRI frontend development environment, please see the README.md file in the `EHRI/ehri-frontend GitHub repository <https://github.com/EHRI/ehri-frontend>`_.

 Prerequisites
 -------------